-- ❖ All audio files must be in MP3 or WAV format. - ❖ Your audio project must be set up with a specific folder layout. - Within your audio project folder must be 1 (and only 1) Language folder. - Within the Language folder must be at least 1 (and up to 8) Section folders.\ - Within each Section folder must be at least 1 (and up to 999) Book folder(s). - Within each Book folder must be at least 1 (and up to 999) MP3/WAV audio file(s). - The Language, Section and Book folders must be named with a 3 digit number beginning with 001. - The MP3/WAV audio files may be named with free text as long as they sort in the order they should be played. - There may be no empty folders!
+- All audio files must be in MP3 or WAV format. - Your audio project must be set up with a special folder layout. - Within your audio project folder must be 1 (and only 1) language folder. - Within each language folder must be at least 1 (and up to 8) Section folder(s). - Within each Section folder must be at least 1 (and up to 999) Book folder(s). - Within each Book folder must be at least 1 (and up to 999) MP3/WAV audio file(s). - The Language, Section and Book folders must be named with a 3 digit number beginning with 001. - The MP3/WAV audio files may be named with free text as long as they sort in the order they should be played. - There may be no empty folders!